 Malaria model scenarios¶

-The EMOD malaria model is explained in detail in Malaria model overview.
+The EMOD malaria model is explained in detail in Malaria model and the vector model it is built upon is described in Vector model overview.
 While the various components that comprise the model are explained with examples, it may be more useful to learn the model through hands-on implementation.
 The following sections will introduce sets of example files that illustrate how the malaria model works on particular topics.
-All files are available in the downloadable EMODScenarios folder and, in addition to the explanations below, each scenario will have a more detailed README file to cover relevant information.
+All files are available in a downloadable EMOD scenarios zip file and, in addition to the explanations below, each scenario will have a more detailed README file to cover relevant information.

 For more information on the software architecture and inheritance, see Overview of EMOD software.

 Full malaria model¶